DavidKendig/MyScripts/README.md

 A collection of my scripts for work and personal use

 !!!WARNING FOR STUDENTS!!!
-This repo will be locked for tests
+This repo will be during tests